aiham/filetree.js/README.md

 ## CLI Example

-Recursively lists files in myFolder and subdirectories upto two levels down, excluding any file or folder with the name 'node_modules' and 'bower_components'.
+Recursively lists files in `myFolder` and subdirectories upto two levels down, excluding any file or folder with the name `node_modules` and `bower_components`.
 Includes normally hidden files and folders and does not indent file/folder paths based on their depth level.

 ```bash
 ./filetree --path ./myFolder \